XLSForm/xlsform.github.io/xlsform-standard.md

 ##### Specify other
 For multiple choice questions, surveys often include an option of marking **other** when their answer choice is not listed.
 Then they are usually asked to specify the other option.
 This is possible through XLSForm by including **or_other** after the answer choice list name in the survey worksheet.
 The choices worksheet stays the same.
-See below.
+See below:

 | survey        |               |       |      |
 | ------------- | ------------- | ----- | ---- |